 Step off your diet

 Overwhelmed at the thought of weight loss?
 Can’t think straight when you look at a month’s worth of healthy recipes?
 Just start at your next meal: Cut out one food you know you shouldn’t be eating – think soda or potato chips.
-Or get down to the ingredient level – replacing sugar with a no-calorie sweetener is an easy place to start.
 You won’t feel denied if it’s just one thing – and sometimes that can make all the difference.

 Step up the decor